joycemegumi/fashion-trend-clustering/README.md

 In this example, the algorithm indeed found that the most similar products to product 8401523 are the four other hockey sticks in the catalog (products 8401522, 8401525, 8401526 and 8401482).

 ## Find the most similar products to an image
-Once the features for all the images have been calculated (see the section *Calculation of the most similar products dictionary*), the products most similar to a given image can be found by providing the path to the image:
+Once the features for all the images have been calculated (see the section *Calculation of the dictionary of most similar products*), the products most similar to a given image can be found by providing the path to the image:
 ```
 python main.py --task search_products --img {IMG} --dpt_number {DPT_NUMBER} --transfer_model {TRANSFER_MODEL}
 ```